 A pivot table has only one data_field but it can have any number of other fields.

 - The other two fields are State and Category.

-This formula returns value 950 in cell H9.
+This formula returns a value of 950 in cell H9.

 How does this formula work?

 - The data_field argument is the Sales No doubt.

 - A3 is a cell reference within the pivot table.
 It can be any cell reference within a pivot table.

 - field1, item1 = “State”, H7.
 You can translate it like Idaho (value of cell H7 is Idaho) item in the State

 - field2, item2 = “Category”, H8.
 It can be translated as Office Supplies (the value of cell H8 is Office Supplies) item in the Category